mmartinezluis/hotel-booking/README.md

 * Users can see all of their reservations.
 (Achieved: May 22)
 * Users can write a review for past reservations; users can see their review for a given reservation.
 (Achieved: May 23)
 * Users can see all of their reviews; hotels display users' reviews.
 (Achieved: May 25)
+* Users can write a new review and select a previous reservation that is open for review
+* Writing a review from a reservation automatically loads the reservatin to the new review form (Achieved: June 1)

 ## Getting Started
 To get started with the app, make sure you have Rails and Git installed on your machine.
 Clone the repo to your local machine: